Embed Inc PIC Programmers Host Protocol Specification

 responses must still be followed.
 If flow control is implemented

-device after it has read the opcode byte.
-Response bytes, if any,
+after it has read the opcode byte.
+Response bytes, if any, must be

 If the command response is variable length, then a particular